-So far this year, we have seen an increase in the number of images of people with laser eyes along with the hashtag #LaserRayUntil100k, on social networks (mainly on Twitter).
-They have characters directly related to Bitcoin and also famous people, businessmen, politicians, athletes, among others.
+So far this year, we’ve witnessed a spike in the number of photographs of people with laser eyes on social media, with the hashtag #LaserRayUntil100k (mainly on Twitter).

-Although many know that laser eyes have something to do with Bitcoin , few really know what the origin of all this is.
+Although many know that laser eyes have something to do with Bitcoin, few know the origin of all this.

 Along with the photographs with laser eyes, the hashtag #LaserRayUntil100k also emerged, which refers to having your vision focused on the price of bitcoin until it reaches US$100,000.